arancauchi/dark-past/scripts/tromelin.md

 On September 27th, 1761, the sailors loaded their supplies and climbed aboard.
 Every Frenchman.
 Every one.

 The slaves gathered on the beach to watch.
+Among them stood a young woman named Semiavou.
+Her name meant "one who is not proud."

-The morning sun already hot on their backs.
+The morning sun was already hot on their backs.

 The first mate looked back at them.